 6.1 Voting right limitation and representation

-The Liechtensteinische Landesbank has issued bearer shares.
+Liechtensteinische Landesbank has issued bearer shares.
 At the Liechtensteinische Landesbank’s General Meeting of Shareholders, each share carries one vote.
 In accordance with Art.
-306a ff. of person and company law, the LLB shares held by the Liechtensteinische Landesbank itself and its subsidiaries (1’978’202 shares as at 31 December 2015) are not eligible to vote.
+306a ff. of person and company law, LLB shares held by Liechtensteinische Landesbank itself and its subsidiaries (1’959’238 shares as at 31 December 2016) are not eligible to vote.

 Each shareholder has various possibilities of participating in the General Meeting of Shareholders.
-At the General Meeting of Shareholders he can vote his own shares or authorise a third party in writing to vote them, or have them voted by the Liechtensteinische Landesbank or his custodian bank.
+At the General Meeting of Shareholders, he can vote his own shares or authorise a third party in writing to vote them, or have them voted by Liechtensteinische Landesbank or his custodian bank.
 A person acting as a representative may act on behalf of more than one shareholder and vote differently for the various shares he represents.
-In applying the new Statute provisions, the Board of Directors has stipulated for the General Meeting of Shareholders on 4 May 2016 that shareholders may participate in the General Meeting without actually being present at the Meeting and without having to stipulate a representative.
-They may vote their shares in writing by post or by means of electronic communication prior to the General Meeting.
-On account of the many different voting possibilities, the Liechtensteinische Landesbank has decided not to designate an independent proxy.
-The LLB is not subject to the pertaining provision of the ordinance against excessive compensation by listed companies.
+Shareholders may also vote their shares in writing by post or by means of electronic communication prior to the General Meeting.
+On account of the many different voting possibilities, Liechtensteinische Landesbank has decided not to designate an independent proxy.
+LLB is not subject to the pertaining provision of the ordinance against excessive

 6.2 Statutory quorum